Difference Between Monocular and Binocular Cues Explained in Details

-Monocular and binocular cues basically deal with the depth of visual perception.
-The most significant difference between them is that one provides deep information about a scene when viewed with an eye (monocular cues) while the other also provides in-depth information about a scene when viewed with both eyes.
-Both cases deal with the ocular ability to perform in two/three-dimension space based on distance from the observer.
+The most significant difference between monocular vs binocular cues is that one provides deep information about a scene when viewed with an eye (monocular cues) while the other also provides in-depth information about a scene when viewed with both eyes.

 What Cues Actually Are?

-In psychology, cues are referred to as depth perception typically classified into monoculars and binoculars.
-They are responsible for the keen perception of the eye(s) when viewing an object at a particular distance (depth).
-Regarding animals, they may be called depth sensation instead because of their ability to move accurately or constantly respond to their perception of an object’s area.
-Depth perception arises from a variety of depth cues that portray special capabilities.
+Regarding animals, they may be called depth sensations instead because of their ability to move accurately or constantly respond to their perception of an object’s area.

 Monocular Cues Defined

-Here, we refer to the perception of an object with respect to the visual ability of an eye.
 There are times when we feel closing an eye may give us better judgment in the distance of an object.
-Some of the significant factors responsible for this phenomenon include the following.

 1. Relative Size

-This is a case whereby two objects that are deemed to be of similar sizes are judged with respect to the larger having a closer appearance to an observer when compared to the smaller one.
+This is a case whereby two objects that are deemed to be of similar sizes are judged with respect to the larger one having a closer appearance to an observer when compared to the smaller one.

 2. Interposition

-When to objects partially cover each other (overlap), the one that is seen behind appears further away than the actual distance.
-In essence, this information merely enables the observer to create an intuitive disposition of relative closeness.
+When two objects partially cover each other (overlap), the one that is seen behind appears further away than the actual distance.

 3. Aerial Perspective